What hours are you open?

 You can receive financial aid equal to your "financial need."
 Financial aid is not intended to replace your family's contribution toward educational costs but rather to help fill the gap between what your family can pay and your total education costs.
 Financial aid not based on need is also frequently available to those who apply for financial aid (i.e., those who go through the application process for "need-based" aid).

-What does it mean to meet the preferred deadline?
+What does it mean to meet the deadline?

-If you meet the preferred deadline and are determined to be eligible for financial aid funding, you may receive institutional aid, state and federal funding on a funds available basis.
+If you meet the deadline and are found to be eligible for financial aid funding, you may receive institutional aid, state and federal funding on a funds available basis.
 If the preferred deadline is not met, you may be eligible for Federal Pell and Direct Loan funding only.

 How is my financial need determined?